Writing Center FAQs

 Each session lasts a maximum of 45 minutes.
 Students can schedule up to two appointments per week, on different days.

-We encourage students to make appointments well in advance of due dates so that you can make time for revision after your tutoring appointment.
+We encourage students to make appointments well in advance of due dates so that they can make time for further revision after their tutoring appointment.
 It’s also a good idea to work proactively on your writing rather than to try to develop skills in what can feel like an emergency or crisis situation.
 Some students make regular weekly or biweekly appointments with a tutor in order to develop rapport with someone who can offer consistent, appropriate help over the semester.

-When you make an appointment, you’ll answer some questions that will help you to prioritize what you’d like to address.
-Ideally, you’d bring the instructions for the assignment, the class syllabus, research notes/sources, if you have any, and any outlines or drafts you may have written for this assignment.
+When you make an appointment, you’ll answer some questions that will help you to prioritize what you’d like to address; keep in mind that in a 45-minute appointment, you won’t have time to go through a long paper in much detail, so think about which section or aspect of an assignment you most want help with.
+Ideally, you’d have handy or be ready to explain instructions for the assignment (the prompt), the class syllabus, research notes/sources, if you have any, and any outlines or drafts you may have written for this assignment.
 But if you’re just starting to think through the assignment, it’s fine to arrive without a draft.
-Note that we can’t print your paper, but there are lots of places on campus for you to print.
+Prewriting is part of the writing process, too.

 As soon as you know you won’t be able to keep—or no longer need—your appointment, cancel it online (see #3); you must give at least twelve hours’ notice.